-The Multiemployer Pension Plan Amendments Act of 1980 (MPPAA), signed into law on September 26, 1980 and amended by the Deficit Reduction Act of 1984 (DEFRA), requires assessment of withdrawal liability on an employer that withdraws from the Plan.
+The Multiemployer Pension Plan Amendments Act of 1980 (MPPAA) requires assessment of withdrawal liability on an employer that withdraws from the Plan.
 In general, "withdrawal" means the employer has permanently ceased operations under the Plan or has permanently ceased to have an obligation to contribute to the Plan.